NIAF Congressional Fellowship – now accepting applications!

-Do you want to leave an Italian American legacy?
+Do you want to be part of a larger Italian American community?
 Now’s the time to join the National Italian American Foundation!
-Membership with NIAF allows you to celebrate your family heritage and support the Italian American community.
+Membership with NIAF celebrates your family heritage and supports future generations of Italian Americans.
 Our core mission is to preserve Italian American heritage, strengthen the ties that bind the United States and Italy, and support through scholarships, grants and other programs the education of new generations of Italian Americans.
 By joining, you not only will help us fulfill that mission but you’ll also enjoy many new member benefits, including:

 - Opportunities to network with prominent political and business leaders

 - Great money-saving deals through NIAF’s partners, and much more!

 For more information about NIAF and its exciting new benefits, visit www.niaf.org/join.